 The focus of most tenants continues to be on flexible office space, including robust and versatile electronic and virtual connectivity to facilitate hybrid working arrangements.
 Space must be agile enough to accommodate a variety of working styles and needs.
 Landlords prioritize environmental, social and governance (ESG) to meet regulatory and stakeholder demands.
 While the environmental aspects of ESG continue to be the main focus, greater attention is being paid to social and governance issues.
 For example, measuring performance on inclusion and diversity is becoming more critical.
 Real estate companies must have good processes in place to produce reliable data in these areas.

 The commercial real estate industry is also expected to make greater use of artificial intelligence (AI) building systems in the future.
 For example, some companies use AI to predict HVAC demand to lower utility costs.

 How we can help

-We regularly work with teams from other groups in the firm, including capital markets, tax, alternative investment, corporate, construction, environmental, infrastructure, insolvency and litigation, allowing us to spot issues and provide practical solutions in a collaborative fashion.
-Osler has represented a diverse set of clients in litigation related to construction, franchising, real estate leasing and other matters that have become especially active since the onset of the COVID-19 pandemic.
+We regularly work with teams from other groups in the firm, including capital markets, tax, alternative investment, corporate, construction, environmental, ESG, infrastructure, insolvency, artificial intelligence and litigation, allowing us to spot issues and collaboratively provide practical solutions.
+Osler has represented a diverse set of clients in litigation related to such areas as construction, franchising and real estate leasing.

-Our clients are increasingly in need of specialized help, whether with complex transactions, government funding initiatives, commercial lease disputes, bankruptcy matters, expropriations or planning and development matters.
-We are proud of our reputation of being successful negotiators and creative problem solvers who provide excellent service.
+Our clients increasingly need specialized help, whether with complex transactions, government funding initiatives, commercial lease disputes, bankruptcy matters, expropriations or planning and development matters.
+We are proud of our reputation as successful negotiators and creative problem solvers who provide excellent service.
 The long-term relationships we build with our clients are based on trust and a thorough understanding of our clients’ needs and the complexities of the Canadian real estate sector.